Jobinb7/Car_resale_price_prediction/README.md

 make_Ford	  (-₹59.9 L)	       Ford  company has less demand. model_Xuv500	   (-₹56.0 L)	       Mahindra model has  low resale price. model_Mustang	   (-₹52.7 L)	       Surprisingly, Mustang model of Ford  also has low demand.

+Summary:
+Luxury brands (Bentley, Ferrari, Aston Martin) and their flagship models greatly increase resale value.

+Mass-market brands (Skoda, Ford, Tata) or models that are discontinued or outdated lower the predicted price.

+Technical specs and features, when transformed (log), have a reasonable effect but are less influential than brand/model.